Do you DBS (Disclosure & Barring Service) or security check your volunteers?

 Do the volunteers sign up individually or through their employer?

 About half of our volunteers have signed up as individuals, while the other half have signed up through an employer or professional body scheme.
-Each volunteer has their own reasons for registering and engaging with local schools.
+Each volunteer has their own reasons for registering and engaging with schools.

 Who are your volunteers?